Ivan Maisky: The Danzig crisis

 In early March 1939, Maisky reported with surprise to Moscow that Chamberlain had unexpectedly attended a reception at the Soviet embassy and had spoken to him in a civil tone, which he took as a sign that Britain was suddenly interested in better Anglo-Soviet relations.
 Maisky attributed the new interest in improving Anglo-Soviet relations to the Sino-Japanese war as he noted that both the Soviet Union and Britain had a vested interest in ensuring that Japan did not conquer China, which would elevate Japan to the status of an Asian superpower that would inevitably attack both their respective nations.
 Both the USSR and the United Kingdom had supported the Kuomintang regime with military and economic aid, which caused tensions with Japan.

 In the summer of 1938, a border war had broken out along the border of the Soviet Union with the Japanese sham state of Manchukuo, and Maisky attached much importance towards having Britain as a counterweight to Japan.
-A further factor was the violently anti-British campaign launched by the German media in October 1938, which did not auger well for better Anglo-German relations.
+A further factor was the violently anti-British campaign launched by the German media in October 1938, which did not augur well for better Anglo-German relations.
 However, Maisky tended to put the worse possible gloss on Chamberlain's foreign policy in his reports to Litvinov and he argued that Chamberlain was still ultimately committed to an Anglo-German entente.
 He argued that Chamberlain wanted better Anglo-Soviet relations at least in part as a bargaining ploy with the Germans.

 On 8 March 1939, Maisky had lunch with Rab Butler and Robert Hudson, which ended with him telling them as Hudson reported that "he was quite convinced that we, the British empire, were unable to stand up against German aggression, even with the assistance of France, unless we had the collaboration and help of Russia".
 Hudson reported that he had told Maisky that he believed that if matters came to war Britain would prevail against Germany with or without Soviet assistance.